A guide for first-time visitors to the Park

 One of the most exciting developments in Exeter City centre has been the regeneration of the Princesshay shopping area, which stands on the site of the old St John’s Hospital school, all that remains of which is the Blue Boy statue right in the heart of the area.
 Filled with the best of cafes, restaurants, shopping outlets and local businesses, Princesshay is the place to be.

 Take in a tour of the underground passages and walkways that formed the core of the city’s foundations.
 Dating from 14th century, these medieval passages under Exeter high street are a unique ancient monument; no similar system of passages can be explored by the public elsewhere in Britain.

 Incorporating a good stretch of Roman wall and the only length of Saxon town wall to be seen in England, Northernhay Gardens are of outstanding historic significance.

 The site of Northernhay Gardens was quarried in Roman times for stone from which to build the adjacent city walls.
-During the Norman period it formed part of the defences of Rougemont Castle.
+During the Norman period, it formed part of the defences of Rougemont Castle.
 In 1612, the City Chamber laid out the grounds for public recreation.

-The early park was destroyed in the Civil War when, in 1642 large new defensive ditches were dug outside the walls for the city's defence.
+The early park was destroyed in the civil war when, in 1642, large new defensive ditches were dug outside the walls for the city's defence.

-The awards continue to stream in for Exeter’s RAMM museum, which was crowned 'Museum of the Year' and awarded the £100,000 Art Fund Prize for its redevelopment project.
-Chair of Judges, Lord Smith of Finsbury, said of the Museum at the time: “The new Royal Albert Memorial Museum is quite simply a magical place.”
+The awards continue to stream in for Exeter’s RAMM museum, which was crowned museum of the year in 2012 and awarded the £100,000 art fund prize for its redevelopment project.
+Chair of judges, Lord Smith of Finsbury, said of the museum at the time: “The new Royal Albert Memorial Museum is quite simply a magical place.”